Weather in Portugal in January

 The weather in Portugal in January tends to be pretty mild, with cool temperatures and the occasional sprinkle of rain.
 In the south, places like Lisbon and the Algarve enjoy slightly warmer weather compared to the north.
 The weather can be a bit unpredictable, swinging between sunny spells and rain showers.

 January's the quiet time for tourism in Portugal.
-With the holiday crowds long gone, you'll find fewer tourists and more budget-friendly deals on accommodations and travel.
+With the vacation crowds long gone, you'll find fewer tourists and more budget-friendly deals on accommodations and travel.
 That said, don't expect total isolation, especially in hotspots like Lisbon and Porto, which still see a steady stream of visitors thanks to their year-round appeal.

 When it comes to planning your trip, you’ll want to keep an eye on the weather forecast.
 Indoor activities like checking out museums or historic sites are solid options, but outdoor plans like hiking or beach outings might be a gamble due to the cooler temperatures and possible rain showers.